How to Avoid a Shaving Rash in the Pubic Area?

 How long does a shaving rash last?

-Ans: Typically, razor bumps cleared up within 5 to 10 days of your shaving.
+Ans: Typically, razor bumps clear up within 5 to 10 days of your shaving.
 But you can clear up more quickly if you take care of your pubic area regularly after shaving.
 Also, you can follow some tips to treat razor bumps.
-If you observe that even after passing away 2 weeks of your shaving, your shaving rashes do not go away you need to consult with a doctor.
+If you observe that even after passing away 2 weeks of shaving, your shaving rashes do not go away, you need to consult with a doctor.

 Razor bumps develop when hair removal techniques such as shaving lead to ingrown hairs.
-Your pubic area is more likely to occur shaving rash as the hair of this area is more curly and coarse.
+Your pubic area is more likely to occur shaving rash, as the hair in this area is more curly and coarse.

-You can avoid shaving rash by taking several techniques that I have mentioned earlier in this article.
-Also, you can use good shaving cream to prevent inflammation which can reduce razor bumps.
+You can avoid a shaving rash by taking several techniques that I have mentioned earlier in this article.
+Also, you can use good shaving cream to prevent inflammation, which can reduce razor bumps.

-So, you need to put a little more attention to your pubic area before and after shaving or you can take other hair removal techniques to avoid razor bumps.
+So, you need to pay a little more attention to your pubic area before and after shaving, or you can take other hair removal techniques to avoid razor bumps.